Horizontal Federated Learning with Intel TDX

 The training phase can be divided into the following steps:

-Using Intel TDX technology, the training program of the participants runs in different TDs.
-Create encrypted model directory on LUKS storage system and prepare LUKS decryption service.
+Using Intel TDX technology, the training program of each participant runs in different TDs.
+Each TD creates an encrypted model directory on LUKS storage volume and prepares a LUKS decryption service.

 Workers calculate gradient information based on local data in the TD.

-Workers send gradient to parameter server through RA-TLS enhanced gRPC.
+Workers send gradient information to a parameter server through RA-TLS enhanced gRPC.

 Workers update local model parameters.

-Repeat steps - until the end of training.
-Finally, the training model directory is transmitted to the remote trusted node and finally decrypted.
+Steps to are repeated until the end of training.
+Finally, the training model directory is transmitted to the remote trusted node and decrypted.

 git clone https://github.com/intel/confidential-computing-zoo.git